About the Commonwealth Shared Scholarship Scheme (CSSS)

 - CSCUK-approved airfare from the student’s home country to the United Kingdom, and return home at the end of the award

-- Tuberculosis test fees (when required by UK Visas & Immigration)
+- Visa and associated costs (including Tuberculosis test fees, when required by UK Visas & Immigration)

 - Excess baggage allowance for return home

-- be a citizen of or be granted refugee status from an eligible Commonwealth country*, or be a British Protected Person, and
+- be a citizen of or be granted refugee status by an eligible Commonwealth country*, or be a British Protected Person, and

 - be permanently and continually resident in an eligible Commonwealth country*, and

-- hold a first degree of at least upper second class (2:1) standard, or a lower second class level plus a Master’s degree **, and
+- hold a first degree of at least upper second class (2:1) standard, or a lower second class level plus a relevant postgraduate qualification (usually a Master’s degree) by October 2019 **, and

 - be sufficiently fluent in English to pursue their proposed course of study and meet the School’s English language proficiency requirements at the time of application, and

-- not have studied for one academic year or more in a high income (developed) country, and
+- not have studied for one academic year or more in a high income country, and

-- not have worked for one year or more in a high income (developed) country, and
+- not have worked for one year or more in a high income country, and

-- confirm in writing (via EAS application) that neither they nor their families would otherwise be able to pay for study in the UK, and
+- confirm in writing (via CSCUK application) that neither they nor their families would otherwise be able to pay for study in the UK, and

-- confirm in writing (via EAS application) that they will return to their home country within one month of the end of the end of their award.
+- confirm in writing (via CSCUK application) that they will return to their home country within one month of the end of the end of their award.

-* Eligible Commonwealth countries: Bangladesh, Cameroon, Ghana, Guyana, India, Kenya, Kiribati, Lesotho, Malawi, Mozambique, Nigeria, Pakistan, Papua New Guinea, Rwanda, Samoa, Sierra Leone, Solomon Islands, Sri Lanka, Swaziland, Tanzania, Tuvalu, Uganda, Vanuata, Zambia
+* Eligible Commonwealth countries: Bangladesh, Cameroon, Eswatini, The Gambia, Ghana, Guyana, India, Kenya, Kiribati, Lesotho, Malawi, Mozambique, Nigeria, Pakistan, Papua New Guinea, Rwanda, Samoa, Sierra Leone, Solomon Islands, Sri Lanka, Tanzania, Uganda, Vanuata, Zambia

 How to Apply